-The license should permit fair use of all information for educational, instructional noncommercial and research purposes.
+The license should permit fair use (fair dealing, etc.) of all information for educational, instructional non-commercial and research purposes.
 The following considerations regarding fair use, user statistics and liability for unauthorised use should be addressed in any licensing agreement which a library, its governing institution, or its consortium signs:

-- Interlibrary Ioan (ILL) Interlibrary Ioan should always be permitted.
+- Interlibrary loan (ILL) Interlibrary loan should always be permitted.
 At a minimum, FAX or postal dispatch of photocopies of printed electronic articles should be allowed.
-Use of secure ILL software, such as Ariel or comparable systems, for lending to other libraries should be allowed. - Pay-per-view Service to access articles which are not available in the library's print or online collections.
+Use of secure ILL document transmission systems, such as Ariel or other similar protocols, for lending to other libraries should be allowed. - Pay-per-view Service to access articles which are not available in the library's print or online collections.
 It should be possible for the library to purchase the article and send it to the patron via email.
-Pay-per-view is not a replacement for ILL. - Viewing, downloading and printing Authorized users should be allowed to view and print copies and to download electronic copies of single articles from the electronic resource for private use, in line with 'fair use' provision in the applicable governing copyright law. - Course packages Use of the information content from the electronic resource should be permitted in course packs and other material of an educational nature, as compiled for a restricted set of authorized users. - Course reserves Electronic copies of articles or a discrete portion of the information content from the electronic resource should be permitted to be included in a library's course reserves (print or digital), as requested by an instructor for a restricted set of authorized users in conjunction with specific courses. - User statistics The information provider should provide statistics for each library's use directly to the library whether participating individually or as a member of a consortium.
-In the case of a consortium, aggregated statistics for the consortium should be delivered to the consortium's administration.
+Pay-per-view is not a replacement for ILL.

-- Liability for unauthorized use The license should reflect realistic expectations regarding the library's ability to monitor and trace unauthorized use. - Privacy and Confidentiality of User information The license should ensure the privacy and confidentiality of the user's information when they are accessing the e-resource, including information that is collected from users to create a personal account on the resource.
+- Viewing, downloading and printing Authorized users should be allowed to view and print copies and to download electronic copies of single articles from the e-resource for private use, in line with 'fair use' (fair dealing, etc.) provision in the applicable governing copyright law. - Course packages Use of the information content from the e-resource should be permitted in course packs and other material of an educational nature, as compiled for a restricted set of authorized users. - Course reserves Electronic copies of articles or a discrete portion of the information content from the e-resource should be permitted to be included in a library's course reserves (print or digital), as requested by an instructor for a restricted set of authorized users in conjunction with specific courses. - User statistics The information provider should provide statistics for each library's use directly to the library participating individually or as a member of a consortium.
+In the case of a consortium, aggregated statistics for the consortium should be delivered to the consortium's administration. - Liability for unauthorized use The license should reflect realistic expectations regarding the library's ability to monitor and trace unauthorized use. - Privacy and Confidentiality of User information The license should ensure the privacy and confidentiality of the users' information when accessing the e-resource, including information that is collected from users to create a personal account on the resource.